 The final factor that farmers and gardeners could benefit from is the High Tunnel System Initiative from the United States Department of Agriculture.
 The program provides financial assistance to farmers who invest in high tunnel systems to extend their growing seasons, enrich their soil and limit energy consumption and the use of pesticides.
 It's a great way to get a new project off the ground!

 Bootstrap Farmer has some of the best and most cost-effective DIY high tunnel greenhouse kits online.
 Our kits are adaptable to all climates, include a pole bender for preparing each of the hoops and even come with fast, free shipping and a 4-year warranty.
-Learn more about our high tunnel greenhouses and all the other growing supplies we have to offer.
+Learn more about our high tunnel greenhouses, greenhouse kits, and all the other growing supplies we have to offer.